Spending 3 days in Rome is the perfect way to discover the city. It is one of the most beautiful cities in the world.

 After you saw the monument, you can go to the Musei Capitolini.
 Musei Capitolini is also on the Capitoline Hill.
 It's one of the best museums in Rome!

 This is a very interesting museum that you should definitely see when you're in Rome!
-You can learn a lot about the history here.
+You can learn a lot about history here.
 For example, you can see old Roman statues at this museum.

 You can also admire a collection of medieval art here.
 Furthermore, there are also objects from the Renaissance.

 For dinner, you can go to La Vacca cucina e cantina.
 This restaurant serves the most delicious pasta dishes!
+And it is close to the Colosseum.

 Rome Itinerary Day 2: Stroll through the city